 Trust Fiddler CA—Installs and trusts the Fiddler root Certificate authority (CA) in the user store of the operating system certificate manager.
 The option is available on macOS and Windows.
 On Linux, you have to export and trust the Fiddler CA manually.
 After you install the CA, you are ready to enable the capturing of HTTPS traffic.

-The Capture HTTPS traffic option defines if Fiddler Everywhere should capture HTTPS traffic or skip it.
+Capture HTTPS traffic—Defines if Fiddler Everywhere will capture HTTPS traffic or skip it.
 By default, this option is disabled.
-First, you need to confirm whether the root certificate is trusted to enable the HTTPS traffic capturing.
-If it is trusted, you can enable the capture option.
+Before you enable the capturing of HTTPS traffic, you must trust the Fiddler root certificate.

-The Ignore server certificate errors controls whether Fiddler will warn you if an HTTPS server has presented a certificate that did not validate.
-You should not check this box when surfing the Internet due to the spoofing security threat.
+Ignore server certificate errors—Controls whether Fiddler Everywhere warns you if an HTTPS server presents a certificate that cannot be validated.
+Do not check this box when surfing the Internet because of a possible spoofing security threat.

-Expand Advanced Settings drop-down to show the Remove Root Certificate button.
-The action will remove the currently trusted root certificate from the OS certificate store.
-As a result, this will disable the capturing of HTTPS traffic.
+Remove Fiddler CA—Click the button to remove the currently trusted CA from the OS certificate store.
+As a result, the capturing of HTTPS traffic will be disabled.

 The following figure displays the default settings of the HTTPS menu.